Diffuse idiopathic pulmonary neuroendocrine cell hyperplasia

 Treatment and prognosis

 The rarity of the condition poses some clinical challenge on establishing treatment and assessing prognosis.
-Limited studies suggest that the condition can have a variable prognosis ranging from clinical improvement to being stable to clinical deterioration (rare 5).
+Limited studies suggest that the condition can have a variable prognosis ranging from clinical improvement to being stable to rare clinical deterioration5.
 Various treatment strategies have been described which include systemic and inhaled corticosteroids, bronchodilators, and lung resection.

 History and etymology